 A DCT is required and should be completed for each individual included in the chart validation activities.
 The completed original DCT are the sole property of Pfizer and should not be made available in any form to third parties, except for authorized representatives of Pfizer or appropriate regulatory authorities, without written permission from Pfizer.
-Harvard a.
-Estimates in this table assume a risk window duration of 21 days for myocarditis/pericarditis, 42 days for Guillain-Barré syndrome and Bell's palsy, and 28 days for myocardial infarction.
+Harvard Pilgrim Health Care Institute (HPHCI) shall ensure that the DCTs shared with HPHCI are

-Pilgrim Health Care Institute (HPHCI) shall ensure that the DCTs shared with HPHCI are securely stored at HPHCI in encrypted electronic form and will be password protected to prevent access by unauthorized third parties.
+PFIZER CONFIDENTIAL CT24-WI-GL02-RF02 3.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 20-May-2021 Page 86 of 120 securely stored at HPHCI in encrypted electronic form and will be password protected to prevent access by unauthorized third parties.